 A Rub-In Remedy

-It’s not as easy to use as a daily pill, but minoxidil (Rogaine), a liquid that you rub into your scalp, is another option.
-It’s FDA-approved to make hair grow, but doctors think it may be better at helping you hold on to the strands you already have.
+It’s not as easy to use as a daily pill, but minoxidil (Rogaine), a liquid or foam that you rub into your scalp, is another option.
+The 5% strength seems to work best.
+Studies show it can help hair grow, but it may also help you hold on to the strands you already have.

 You apply the medicine twice a day to dry hair.
 Applicators make the process less messy.
-You can buy it over the counter and in stronger prescription versions.
 The main side effect is scalp irritation.